Business of Defense and National Security

 Helping improve business operations of the Department of Defense and other security agencies has become a cornerstone of BENS.
 The Pentagon alone oversees hundreds of billions of dollars in annual procurement, overhead, and infrastructure, and can benefit from proven practices that streamline processes and optimize purchasing.
 BENS members, who have successfully maneuvered through these issues in their own corporations, can pass their knowledge and expertise to help our security agencies do the same.

-Selected work includes:
+Selected work include:

 Real Property Management: A Management and Efficiency Report is a summary of BENS’ 2016 partnership that reviewed the Department of Homeland Security’s management of real property, with a specific emphasis on employing the concept of shared services to assist in meeting the Department’s “Unity of Effort” objectives.

 Modernizing Military Compensation Series analyzes military retirement, health care, and commissary benefit to offer insights and recommendations for creating a more sustainable and effective military compensation system.

 Getting to Best: Reforming the Defense Acquisition Enterprise, a business-minded review of the defense acquisition system and recommended reforms from the BENS Task Force on Defense Acquisition Law and Oversight, chaired by Norm Augustine.